-The Department offers a formal graduate course at the masters' level in Biotechnology.
 The course includes advanced treatments of all areas of biotechnology.
 It is open to graduates with a four-year degree in biotechnology or a related discipline, or who have, in the opinion of the Higher Degree Committee, acquired equivalent qualifications or experience.
 Intending students are referred to Conditions for the Award of Graduate Degrees set out later in this handbook.

 The course consists of lectures, tutorials, practical sessions, case history studies and a supervised project.

 The minimum period of registration before the award of the degree is two sessions for full-time students and four sessions for part-time students.